Polirecyliente/SGConocimiento/Math/Usable_facts.md

 (Construcción de un triángulo dados dos ángulos y su lado comprendido) **Triangle from two angles and their included side construction**: geometric construction to draw a triangle given two angles and their included side.

+(Construcción de un paralelogramo)
+**Parallelogram construction**: a geometric construction to draw a parallelogram.

 (Algoritmo para encontrar la distancia más corta entre un punto y una línea) **Algorithm to find the shortest distance between a point and a line**: there is an algorithm to find this distance based on algebra in the rectangular coordinate system.